 Verify pregnancy status in females of reproductive potential prior to initiating Docetaxel Injection.

-Docetaxel Injection can cause fetal harm when administered to a pregnant woman [see Use in Specific Populations (8.1)].
-Advise females of reproductive potential to use effective contraception during treatment and for 6 months after the last dose of Docetaxel Injection.
+Based on genetic toxicity findings, advise females of reproductive potential to use effective contraception during treatment and for 2 months after the last dose of Docetaxel Injection.

 Based on findings in animal studies, Docetaxel Injection may impair fertility in males of reproductive potential [see Nonclinical Toxicology (13.1)].

 The alcohol content of Docetaxel Injection should be taken into account when given to pediatric patients [see Warnings and Precautions (5.13)].

 The efficacy of docetaxel in pediatric patients as monotherapy or in combination has not been established.
 The overall safety profile of docetaxel in pediatric patients receiving monotherapy or TCF was consistent with the known safety profile in adults.

 Docetaxel has been studied in a total of 289 pediatric patients: 239 in 2 trials with monotherapy and 50 in combination treatment with cisplatin and 5-fluorouracil (TCF).

 Docetaxel monotherapy was evaluated in a dose-finding phase 1 trial in 61 pediatric patients (median age 12.5 years, range 1–22 years) with a variety of refractory solid tumors.
 The recommended dose was 125 mg/m2 as a 1-hour intravenous infusion every 21 days.
 The primary dose limiting toxicity was neutropenia.